stevehamaday/event-schedule-tracker/README.md

 - **Adjust Session Durations**: Users can modify the duration of sessions as needed.
 - **Countdown Timers**: Each upcoming session has a countdown timer to keep users informed of the time remaining.
 - **Notifications**: Users can receive push notifications or on-screen alerts 5 minutes before the next scheduled session.
+- **Speaker View**: Toggle to a distraction-free, large-text display showing only the current segment, time remaining, and next segment - perfect for speakers to see from a distance.

 ## Getting Started